 - Does SAP actually have an innovative portfolio of IoT?
 Does SAP presently actually receive revenue of any substance from IoT?

-- Why is the term digital core being used to replace the term ERP.
+- Why is the term digital core being used to replace the term ERP?
 What was wrong with the term ERP?

-- Does SAP actually receive revenue of any substance from machine learning?
+- Does SAP receive revenue of any substance from machine learning?
 Is SAP known as a machine learning company?

 - Why is the term “new possibilities in human life” used?
-What is that adding to one’s understanding of Leonardo?
+What is that adding to one’s understanding of SAP Leonardo?

 The PLAT.ONE Acquisition

-PLAT.ONE is built using Hadoop and HBase to store unstructured and high-volume data streams.
-It provides a rich database abstraction layer that integrates with MySQL, MS SQL Server, Oracle and other SQL and No-SQL storage.
+“PLAT.ONE is built using Hadoop and HBase to store unstructured and high-volume data streams.
+It provides a rich database abstraction layer that integrates with MySQL, MS SQL Server, Oracle and other SQL and No-SQL storage.”

 I assume that this web page will be updated to point out that PLAT.ONE will connect to HANA, and the other databases will be de-emphasized.
-Most likely SAP marketing is already at work changing the web page to say that PLAT.ONE really works with SAP.
-However, PLAT.ONE clearly did not need or connect to an SAP HANA database.
+Most likely SAP marketing is already at work changing the web page to say that PLAT.ONE works with SAP.
+However, PLAT.ONE did not need or connect to an SAP HANA database.
 And one should also notice that there is nothing here talking about PLAT.ONE connecting to any ERP system, for instance, S/4HANA.
 That is because IoT does not have anything to do with ERP systems.
-But SAP will need to supermiposed S/4HANA into the mix so that the IoT data is in S/4HANA so the connection argument can be made.
+But SAP will need to superimposed S/4HANA into the mix so that the IoT data is in S/4HANA so the connection argument can be made.